LambdaTest/lambdatest-gradle-plugin/CONTRIBUTING.md

 6. Rebase `dev` with your branch and push your changes.
 7. Raise a pull request against the master branch of the main repository.

+### Formatting code

+We use spotless to manage proper and consistent formatting throughout the project.
+- `./gradlew spotlessCheck` will check your code for formatting issues
+- `./gradlew spotlessApply` will fix the formatting issues (if any)

 ## **Committing Code**

 The repository contains one important (protected) branch: